Sorry, you need to enable JavaScript to visit this website.

 • The amount of ECTS points

-• Regulation of the traineeship, including the obligations and expectations of the involved actors (the young person, education institution, and provider)
+• Regulation of the traineeship, including the obligations and expectations of the actors involved (the young person, education institution, and provider)

 Traineeships at the business academies follow the same rules as the professional bachelor programme.
-The only exception is that the mandatory traineeship period is three months at the business academies.
+The only exception is that the mandatory traineeship period is three months at business academies.

-Traineeships at the business academies are regulated in:
+Traineeships at business academies are regulated by:

-The Act on Business Academies and University Colleges.
-(Bekendtgørelse af lov om erhvervsakademiuddannelser og professionsbacheloruddannelser, LBK nr 1343 af 10/12/2019)
+The Act on Business Academies and University Colleges (Bekendtgørelse af lov om erhvervsakademiuddannelser og professionsbacheloruddannelser, LBK nr 1343 af 10/12/2019)

 The Ministerial Order on Business Academies and University Colleges (Bekendtgørelse om erhvervsakademiuddannelser og professionsuddannelser, BEK nr 2672 af 28/12/2021)